top of page

 We have sorted the fraternities according the year of foundation.
 If we forgot one or two, let us know:

-9. Wageningsk Studinte Selskip foar Fryske Stúdzje in Wageningen (Weinum), founded in 1930
+9. Wageningsk Studinte Selskip foar Fryske Stúdzje in Wageningen (‘Weinum‘ 😉 albeit Weinens would have been more correct) — founded in 1930

-In Germany, the regions of Ostfriesland and Nordfriesland, a much longer tradition exists of students organizing themselves around their Frisian identity.
-Corps Frisia Göttingen and Braunschweig, with their revolutionary origin, are part of the Algemeine Deutsche Burschenschaft (abbr.
+In Germany, in the regions of Ostfriesland and Nordfriesland, there exists a much longer tradition of students organizing around their Frisian identity.
+Corps Frisia in Göttingen and in Braunschweig, with their revolutionary origins, are part of the Allgemeine Deutsche Burschenschaft (abbr.
 B!).
-Fencing is a sport sometimes still part of the old corps tradition (Karlsruhe), next to sailing (Kiel).
-Not for nothing Frisians are a water people, and in Germany these students from Kiel are known as Seefriesen.
-We are not aware if the Frisian corpora 'corps' in Germany have yearly joined gatherings or Friesentreffen too, like in the Netherlands.
+Fencing remains a sport sometimes associated with the old corps tradition (Karlsruhe), alongside sailing (Kiel).
+Not without reason are Frisians considered a water people; in Germany, these students from Kiel are known as the Seefriesen.
+We are not aware whether the Frisian corpora in Germany also hold annual joint gatherings or Friesentreffen, as they do in the Netherlands.

-Nearly all of the German associations and corps were founded in the late nineteenth and early twentieth centuries, whilst in the Netherlands only from the second quarter of the twentieth century Frisian associations were founded.
-The Second World War had a major impact on the Frisian student associations.
-Not only many members died in battle and the archives were destroyed during the bombardments of cities, also in the run up to the war most of the associations were discontinued.
-Below an illustration of the dire straits corpora were in.
+Nearly all Frisian associations and corpora in Germany were founded in the late nineteenth and early twentieth centuries, whereas in the Netherlands Frisian associations only began to emerge from the second quarter of the twentieth century.
+The Second World War had a major impact on Frisian student associations in Germany.
+Many members lost their lives in battle, archives were destroyed during the bombardments of cities, and in the run-up to the war most associations had already been discontinued.
+The illustration below shows the dire straits in which the German corpora also found themselves.

-Corps Frisia Braunschweig, founded in the spring of 1951 at the Technischen Hochschule Carola Wilhelmina, is actually a fusion of the corps Frisia Breslau (modern Wrocław in Poland) and in Frankfurt am Main.
-Both were dissolved in 1935, during the troubled period with the rise of the nationalsozialismus ('Nazism') before the Second World War.
-Similar what happened to the Catholic AV Frisia Hannover.
-This association was abolished in 1938 by the Gestapo and their club house sold.
-Corps Frisia Breslau was founded in 1881 at the university of Breslau, and initially named the Wissenschaftlich-Pharmazeutischen Verein (W.Ph.V.) 'scientific-pharmaceutical association'.
-The roots of Corps Frisia Breslau go even back to the year 1859 with the establishment of the Akademische-Pharamazeutischen Verein 'academic pharmaceutical association'.
+Corps Frisia Braunschweig, founded in the spring of 1951 at the Technische Hochschule Carola Wilhelmina, is in fact a fusion of Corps Frisia Breslau (modern-day Wrocław in Poland) and Corps Frisia Frankfurt am Main.
+Both were dissolved in 1935 during the turbulent rise of Nationalsozialismus ('Nazism'), prior to the Second World War.
+A similar fate befell the Catholic AV Frisia Hannover, which was abolished by the Gestapo in 1938 and had its clubhouse sold.
+Corps Frisia Breslau had originally been founded in 1881 at the University of Breslau, under the name Wissenschaftlich-Pharmazeutischer Verein ('scientific pharmaceutical association,' abbr.
+W.Ph.V.).
+Its roots go back even further, to 1859, with the establishment of the Akademisch-Pharmazeutischer Verein ('academic pharmaceutical association').
 In 1906, the name 'Corps Frisia' was officially adopted.
-The Alten Herren Verein (AHV) Frisia 'elder gentlemen association Frisia', i.e. former Corpsbrüder (Cbr) who financially support the corps, more or less continued to exist during the war and supported the restoration of Corps Frisia after the war.
+The Alten Herren Verein Frisia ('elder gentlemen association Frisia,' abbr.
+AHV)—former Corpsbrüder (abbr.
+Cbr) who provided financial support—more or less continued throughout the war years and played a decisive role in the restoration of Corps Frisia after 1945.

-Another difference between Germany and the Netherlands is, that the Frisian associations in Germany prefer to identify themselves with the name Frisia, and those in the Netherlands often with (early-medieval) historic Frisian personages, like kings, admirals and other manly important stuff.
-W.S.S.F.S in the town of Wageningen even has a logo seemingly inspired by the script of the Oera Linda Book (i.e. a spoked wheel called the Kroder).
-This might inspire you to join yet another community, namely that of the Oera Linda Order of Priestesses.
-Or is the logo a play of words and does it represent a wheel of a wein, meaning 'wagen' in the Frisian language, since they are based in Wageningen?
+Another difference between Germany and the Netherlands is that Frisian associations in Germany tend to identify themselves with the name Frisia, whereas in the Netherlands they often take the names of (early-medieval) historic Frisian figures—kings, admirals, and other 'manly important stuff.'
+The W.S.S.F.S. in Wageningen even features a logo seemingly inspired by the script of the Oera Linda Book: a spoked wheel called the Kroder.
+This might almost tempt one to join yet another—less manly—community, namely the Oera Linda Order of Priestesses.
+Or is the logo perhaps a play on words, representing instead the wheel of a wein ('wagen' in the Frisian language), a nod to their base in the town of Wageningen?

 Tsjerk Hiddes (admiral 17th century), Carel Roarda (freedom fighter 16th century), Redbad (king, 7/8th century), Finn (king, 6th century), Titus Brandsma (priest, Catholic saint, 20th century), Bernlef (bard, 9th century), Aldgillis (king, 7th century).
 We ask ourselves, how many times does Admiral Tsjerk Hiddes have to die?